krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 Two.
 Alarm is associated with one metric.
 So, we need one alarm per metric.

+#### How do you reset the alarm in the "in-alarm" state?

+The alarm will reset when the underlying issue that triggered the alarm is resolved.

+For example, if there are is alarm based on CPU utilization, in-response to the alarm, an application may add EC2 instances to handle the workload.
+When CPU utilization reduces, the alarm will automatically go back to "OK" state

+Alarm: Increase the alarm evaluation interval to detect persistent problems and to ignore the temporary issues.
+The application is handling transient spikes without requiring additional EC2 instances.
+To capture the persistent issues, increase the alarm evaluation interval so that the alarm is triggered only when the data point is outside the threshold for consecutive periods.
+If you lower the limit or the evaluation interval, the alarm will trigger more often.
+Another possible solution is to increase the threshold for triggering the alarm.
+Alarms can stop the instance - but they cannot start an instance.

+#### An organization uses Bastion Host (an EC2 instance) for the developers to connect to other AWS resources.
+You would like to maximize the availability of Bastion Host and automatically recover from issues related to Physical Host.
+What mechanism can you use to accomplish this?

+With System Status Check Alarm, you can configure the instance to recover from underlying AWS issues automatically.
+Recover option is only available with System Status Check alarms.

 ## Security in the Cloud <a id="Security"></a>

 | Service                                   | Use Case